simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 `--close-to` and `--open-from` options.
 If you specify only one of these, it is used for both.

-The "equity" postings are shown at the end of the transaction by default (and are combined when possible).
+By default, a single balancing equity posting is added at the end of these journal entries, with the amount left implicit.

+With `--x/--explicit`, the balancing amount is shown, and if multiple commodities are involved, multiple single-commodity equity postings are shown (like the print command).

-With `--interleaved`, they are shown next to each posting they balance, which is better for troubleshooting (and may generate more postings).
+With `--interleaved`, the equity postings are shown next to each posting they balance, which can be better for troubleshooting (and can generate more postings).

-When the balances being closed have cost information (because transaction prices were recorded), `--show-costs` will preserve it.
+By default, transaction prices in the journal are ignored when generating the closing/opening transactions.
-Balances with different costs are closed/reopened separately, and balance -B reports will be unchanged after the transition.
+With `--show-costs`, this cost information is preserved, so that `balance -B` reports will be unchanged after the transition.
+Separate postings are generated for each cost in each commodity.
-Note this can generate many postings, if you have a lot of foreign currency or investment transactions.
+Note this can generate very large journal entries, if you have many foreign currency or investment transactions.
-By default, transaction prices are ignored.

 ### close usage